-Mr & Mrs Totty’s brief to Arboreta acknowledged that the kitchen wasn’t large enough to accommodate every day family life and social gatherings with friends.
+Mr & Mrs Totty’s brief to Welsh Oak Frame acknowledged that the kitchen wasn’t large enough to accommodate every day family life and social gatherings with friends.

-An extra room was required, to extend from the kitchen that would be large enough to accommodate seating and a dining table.
-The children don’t want to be isolated whilst doing homework, for example, and the family all spend more time together, but doing individual activities.
+An extra room was required, to extend from the kitchen that would be large enough to accommodate seating and a dining table enabling the family to spend more time together.

 The other important consideration was that the room should be for year-round use.

-One of our architectural designers came up with the design for an orangery, which stylistically works well with the traditional style of the host building and doesn’t hinder the views from the first floor, looking across the fields.
+Welsh Oak Frame’s architectural designers came up with the design for an orangery, which stylistically works well with the traditional style of the host building and didn’t hinder the views from the first floor, looking across the fields.